nipunanr/medical-camp-system/MAINTENANCE_MODE.md

 1. Navigate to `/settings` in your application
 2. Scroll to the "System Actions" section
 3. Use the "Maintenance Mode" toggle
-4. The system will automatically update the `.env.local` file
+4. The system will automatically update the `.env` file
 5. **Important**: Restart the server for changes to take effect

 ### Method 2: Manual Environment Variable
-1. Edit the `.env.local` file in your project root
+1. Edit the `.env` file in your project root
 2. Set `NEXT_PUBLIC_MAINTENANCE_MODE=true` or `NEXT_PUBLIC_MAINTENANCE_MODE=false`
 3. Save the file
 4. Restart your development server (`npm run dev`)